remakeai/remakeai.github.io/_pages/about.md

 <div class="col-md-8 pt-4">
     <p>Do you like pets?
 How about robotic pets?
 How about pet robots that are playful, big on character, intelligent, caring and useful?</p>

-    <p>We are an early-stage high-tech startup developing a platform for home pet and companion robots for consumers.
+    <p>We are an early-stage high-tech startup developing a platform for home pet and companion robots for consumers as our warm-up product.
 Whether you are a software developer, a DIY enthusiast or a prospective customer, join us on this exciting journey!</p>
 </div>

 <div class="col-md-4 pt-4">